brimdata/super/book/src/super-sql/subqueries.md

 [`from` operators](operators/from.md)) and may refer to values from the outer sequence.

-{{% tip "Note" %}}

-This pattern rhymes with the SQL pattern of a "lateral join", which runs a subquery for each row of the outer query's results.
+> This pattern rhymes with the SQL pattern of a "lateral
+> join", which runs a subquery for each row of the outer query's results.

-{{% /tip %}}

 Lateral subqueries are created using the scoped form of the [`over` operator](operators/over.md).
 They may be nested to arbitrary depth